hoseinlolready/Darvazeban/README.md

 📖 Overview

-RahGozar is a Tunnel manager tool that provides a simple and easy-to-use user interface for managing hundreds of Tunnels powered by Darvazeban Core built using Pure Python
+RahGozar is a Tunnel manager tool that provides a simple , free and easy-to-use user interface for managing hundreds of Tunnels powered by Darvazeban Core built using Pure Python

 🚀 Why use RahGozar?